-Childhood economic status affects substance use among young adultsJuly 30th, 2013 in Psychology & Psychiatry /
+Childhood economic status affects substance use among young adultsJuly 30, 2013 in Medicine & Health / Psychology & Psychiatry

 Children who grow up in poverty are more likely than wealthier children to smoke cigarettes, but they are less likely to binge drink and are no more prone to use marijuana, according to researchers at Duke Medicine.

 The researchers also found that economic strains in early life – including family worries about paying bills or needing to sell possessions for cash – independently erode a child's self-control, regardless of strong parenting in adolescence.
 Lack of self-control often leads to substance use.

 The findings, appearing July 30, 2013, in the Journal of Pediatric Psychology, debunk common assumptions about who abuses substances, and provide a basis for better approaches to prevent young people from falling into drug and alcohol addiction.